bitcoin-core/bitcoincore.org/_posts/en/pages/2016-01-18-segwit-wallet-dev.md

 #### Creation of P2SH-P2WSH Address

-* A P2SH-P2WSH address is comparable to Bitcoin's original P2SH address, which allows representation of arbritarily complex scripts with a fixed size address.
+* A P2SH-P2WSH address is comparable to Bitcoin's original P2SH address, which allows representation of arbitrarily complex scripts with a fixed size address.
 * Like any other P2SH and P2SH-P2WPKH address, P2SH-P2WSH address has prefix 3.
 They are indistinguishable until the UTXO is spent
 * To create a P2SH-P2WSH address:
     1. Define a script, called (<code>witnessScript</code>)